 The successful applicant would develop their unique projects beginning with available data from ongoing studies and later transitioning into establishing their unique scientific trajectory.
 They will also be expected to help mentor trainees and provide input and direction on existing projects.
 Opportunities for transition to faculty positions are available.

-- PhD or MD with a background in psychology, neuroscience, cognitive science and/or development who is interested in neurocognitive development through adolescence.
+- PhD with a background in psychology, neuroscience, cognitive science and/or development who is interested in neurocognitive development through adolescence.

 - Strong written and verbal presentation skills